Where the Drowned Girls Go: Characters

-Major themes
+Themes

 Where the Drowned Girls Go explores the themes of "identity, body image, and trauma", while returning to the theme of heroes versus monsters, which McGuire explores throughout the Wayward Children series.

 Much of the focus on body image centers on Cora's weight, as she is bullied relentlessly by other students both in her early years at the Whitethorn Institute.
 Through the narrative, McGuire explores myths surrounding weight loss, namely that losing weight is equally easy for everyone, regardless of genes.

 The theme of heroes and monsters is explored "in many forms here, most notably unpacking the ways that the people in charge always think (or at least claim) that they are doing the right thing, even when it is clearly harmful".

 Reception

 Where the Drowned Girls Go was well received by critics, included a starred review from Publishers Weekly, who called the novel "outstanding".
 They highlighted how "McGuire’s sense of whimsy never falters.
 She delivers a plot dense enough for a full-length novel in her signature lyrical prose, exploring the effect of cruel, oppressive systems on children’s psyches, while keeping the series’ fairy tale tone intact".
 Kirkus Reviews indicated that "McGuire’s themes [...] won’t surprise readers of this series and her other works, but her usual arguments remain sound, and she tells a good story".

 Book Reporters Rebecca Munro called the novel "delightful" and "empowering".
 Munro highlighted how the glimpse of the Whitethorn Institute provided an greater reflection of the importance of the School for Wayward Children, given that "Whitethorn's rigidity functions as a sort of conversion-therapy-themed boarding school, a dark, controlling place where kids are forced to subdue or give up the qualities that make them unique, magical and heroic".

 Booklist observed that it "highlights the horror of a world that requires you to deny what you know to be true because it doesn't quite fit", and praised it as "a fantastic and tension-filled addition to the Wayward Children series".

 Where the Drowned Girls Go won the 2023 Hugo Award for Best Novella.